tc39/proposal-numeric-separator/README.md

 ### Strawman

-We want to optimize to cover the most common use cases while still discouraging patterns that would be frowned upon in style guides later on.
+We want to optimize to cover the most common use cases and discourage patterns that would be frowned upon in style guides later on.

-We couldn't find good/practical evicence where (a) multiple consecutive underscores or (b) underscores before/after numbers are used constructively.
+We couldn't find good/practical evicence where (a) multiple consecutive underscores or (b) underscores before/after numbers are used effectively.

-Our strawman strategy is to start with a more restrictive rule (i.e. disallow both idioms) and losen it upon later if needed (as opposed to starting more broadly and worrying about backwards compatibility trying to tighten it up later).
+Our strawman strategy is to **start with** a more restrictive rule (i.e. disallow both idioms) and losen it upon later if needed (as opposed to starting more broadly and worrying about backwards compatibility trying to tighten it up later).

 With that in mind, here is what it could look like: